-- Treatment of eye infections, minor trauma and inflammations
+- Treatment of eye infections, minor trauma, and inflammations

-- Diagnosis and management of glaucoma, cataracts, macular degeneration and diabetic eye disease
+- Diagnosis and management of glaucoma, cataracts, macular degeneration, and diabetic eye disease

 - When should you get an eye exam?

-Ask your primary care provider about regular eye exams.
+Talk to your primary care provider about regular eye exams.
 Routine eye exams are typically recommended every one to two years for children and adults.
 Children should have their first eye exam before starting kindergarten.
 After age 60, yearly exams are advised.
 All patients with diabetes should have a complete eye exam at least once a year.